 Xendpay customer care can be contacted by phone or email.
 Here is the contact details for a couple of its offices:

 +44 20 7220 8158 (United Kingdom)

-In our experience, we found the customer service of Xendpay to be friendly and helpful.
+In our experience, we found Xendpay customer care to be friendly and helpful.
 We did not have to wait too long to speak with someone on the phone, and our queries by email have been answered in a prompt and professional manner.

 Is Xendpay safe?